ahong211/BrighterLog/README.md

 # BrighterLog
 An automated timesheet app for Android devices.
-Uses the Java Excel Library.
+Uses Apache POI-3.16 Library - the Java API for Microsoft Documents.